 Unlike in-store purchases, where you make payment for a one-time transaction, recurring payments often occur remotely through a payment processor.
 These types of payments are ideal for customers that want a certain product or service continuously, whether out of sheer loyalty or survival need.

-Types of Recurring Payments
+Types of Recurring Billing and Payments

 How Do Recurring Payments Work?

-Recurring Payments Benefits for Business
+Benefits of Recurring Payments for Businesses

 As a result, the business will be in a better economic position, reducing the amount of guesswork needed in your financial planning.
 Also, recurring payments strengthen the relationship between customers and businesses.
 Satisfied customers that do not have to worry about making payments every time tend to stick around longer.